tornadus/roblox_inventory_scanner/README.md

 ## Installation

 At this time, roblox_inventory_scanner can be built from source using ``cargo``.
-The only tested platform is Windows 10.
+The only tested platforms are Ubuntu (under WSL) and Windows 10

 ## Usage